ploigos-automated-governance/1-demo/README.md

 #### Let's Get Started!

 Let's install and configure the software factory!
-We are using a kustomize application to simplify this process.
+We are using [Kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/#1-make-a-kustomization-file) to simplify this process.

 **IMPORTANT**
 Our root directory, unless otherwise stated in the directions, will be the `1-demo` directory.
 Many of these directions assume you are in the `1-demo` directory.
 If not stated otherwise, make sure to run commands from the `1-demo` directory.